Prerequisite courses

 - Includes: Junior-level undergraduate courses or higher-level courses in anatomy, cancer biology, developmental biology, endocrinology, epidemiology, histology, immunology, infectious disease, metabolism, microbiology, molecular biology, necropsy, neurology/neuroscience, nutrition, organ physiology, parasitology, pathology, pharmacology, toxicology, virology.
 Graduate courses of similar content are also acceptable.

 - Does not include: Courses in animal disease prevention/management, behavior, biometry, communication, conservation biology, dairy/beef systems, ecology, equine/livestock management, equine science, evolution, herpetology, human-animal interactions, ichthyology, insemination, lab animal science, mammalogy, oceanography, ornithology, poultry science, small animal science, swine science, vet laboratory principles, welfare, and zoology.
+Independent studies, topics courses, and research credits also do not count.

 Additional upper-division “biomedical science credits” – beyond the specifically required credits in biochemistry, cell biology, genetics, and systems physiology – will count toward this 9-credit requirement.
 For example, if you take a genetics course that fulfills the genetics requirement and then take another advanced genetics-based course, those additional credits may be applied to the 9-credit requirement.